 The Bose QC Earbuds sound decent, though the frequency response won’t score many points with audiophiles.
 Bass notes get a hearty boost, nearly two-times that of the low-midrange notes.
 This can muffle the vocals a bit, especially during bass-heavy songs.
 While audiophiles may not rejoice, most average consumers will be pleased with the bass power for the extra kick it offers.

-As of the latest firmware and software updates, the Bose QuietComfort Earbuds now have a custom EQ to adjust the sound.
-To access the new feature, update your devices to:
+As of the latest firmware and software updates, the Bose Quietcomfort Earbuds now have a custom EQ to adjust the sound.
+To access the new feature, update your devices to at least: